 Samis is encouraging organizations to submit proposals for different types of programs, to consider collaborating with other organizations for program development, and to apply for grants to support youth program directors’ professional development.
 Priority consideration will be given to programs that demonstrate connections and collaborations with other organizations, serve youth in K-8th grade, and represent a new initiative.

 “This RFP has tremendous potential to increase accessibility to programs and participation rates of Jewish youth in experiential education” said Ariel Lapson, Samis’ Program Officer for Experiential Education.
 “Substantive, high-quality and relevant Jewish youth programs are imperative for cultivating Jewish identity and ensuring our young people remain inspired to continue their involvement with the Jewish community well into the future.
 We are excited to expand our philanthropic footprint by making strategic investments in this area in the years to come!”

 In 2020, the Samis Foundation reached a milestone of $100 million in philanthropy, supporting more than 150 programs, organizations, and initiatives since its inception.
-This includes grants to Seattle-area Jewish day schools; Jewish overnight camps in Washington State; youth enrichment and engagement programs in the Seattle area; and teen Israel experiences.
+This includes grants to Seattle-area Jewish day schools; Jewish overnight camps in Greater Seattle area; youth enrichment and engagement programs in the Seattle area; and teen Israel experiences.
 Initiatives in Israel have been focused on improving the lives of at-risk populations on the peripheries of Israeli society including support for immigrants, higher education and technical training, domestic violence programs, supporting the poor and social mobility programs, widows and orphans, and on preserving and developing Israel’s wildlife and archaeological riches.

 Questions?
 Check our RFP FAQ